alemart/encantar-js/docs/api/viewport.md

     * `container: HTMLDivElement`.
 A `<div>` that will contain the augmented scene.
     * `hudContainer: HTMLDivElement, optional`.
 An overlay that will be displayed in front of the augmented scene.
 It must be a direct child of `container` in the DOM tree.
     * `resolution: Resolution, optional`.
 The [resolution](resolution.md) of the virtual scene.
     * `canvas: HTMLCanvasElement, optional`.
-An existing canvas on which the virtual scene will be drawn.
-The engine automatically creates a canvas.
-You should only specify an existing canvas if you must.
-Experimental.
+A canvas on which the virtual scene will be drawn.
+If unspecified, the engine will automatically creates a canvas for you.
     * `style: string, optional`.
 The [viewport style](#style). *Since:* 0.3.0
     * `fullscreenUI: boolean, optional`.
 Whether or not to include, as a convenience, the built-in fullscreen button on platforms in which the fullscreen mode is [available](#fullscreenavailable).
 Defaults to `true`. *Since:* 0.3.0